abrooks63/GREG/README.md

 # GREG
-The repository for my Lowens Fellowship project.
-Tentatively titled: The Wordless Part of a Word: Encoding the Melisma in Gregorian Chants
+This is the repository for Alexandria Brooks' Lowens Fellowship 2025/2026 project.
+Tentatively titled "The Wordless Part of a Word: Encoding the Melisma in Gregorian Chants"